Hey everyone, it’s been a while!

 Martin Jones and Nikolay Goldobin.
 Obviously.

-Regular LITC Blog stories will return later this week, but until then thank you so much for your continued support and I can’t wait to bring you with me on this exciting new adventure! – Lach
+Regular LITC Blog stories will return soon, but until then thank you so much for your continued support and I can’t wait to bring you with me on this exciting new adventure! – Lach

 Thanks for reading!
 Click the photo below to check out Fear the Fin!